-Main Issue Related to Health Care and Human Services
+Most Important Issue Related to Health Care and Human Services

-All the services listed are vital for our community.
-CB8M remains strongly in favor of continued support for homeless services, mental health and substance abuse services, environmental health issues, senior services, domestic violence and elder abuse victims, and supports public and private sector efforts to assist the diverse population in our community.
-We are particularly concerned that with the city's homeless population at record setting levels.
+All of the above.
+Community Board 8 Manhattan remains strongly in favor of continued support for homeless services, mental health and substance abuse services, environmental health issues, senior services, domestic violence and elder abuse victims, and supports public and private sector efforts to assist the diverse population in our community.
+We are particularly concerned that with the city's homeless population at record setting levels, the Department for Homeless Services saw fit to promulgate, and persists in its attempts to implement, new shelter eligibility rules deemed likely to further swell the numbers of homeless single individuals.
 CB8M continues to support strongly the services and programs aimed at aiding those of our community who are in need.

-Community District Needs Related to Health Care Facilities and Programming
+Community District Needs Related to Health Care and Human Services